buba-vms/deploy-react-app-btp-tutorial/README.md

 Repository created to demonstrate how you can deploy a react app using xsuaa authentication in sap btp.

-**Disclaimer** - I would like to share this tutorial that i created after having a hard time to deploy a react app to sap btp using xsuaa authentication.
-I want to make it clear that I am still a begginer in the filed, therefore, this tutorial may not be the most efficient or complete solution.
-However, I'm sharing my learning in the hope of helping other people that may be facing the same difficulties that i did.
+**Disclaimer** - I would like to share this tutorial that I created after having a hard time deploying a react app to sap btp using xsuaa authentication.
+I want to make it clear that I am still a beginner in the field, therefore, this tutorial may not be the most efficient or complete solution.
+However, I'm sharing my learning in the hope of helping other people that may be facing the same difficulties that I did.
 Feel free to share your tips and feedback.

 # Introduction

-Welcome to this tutorial where I'll try to explain the best that i can how to deploy a React app to SAP BTP using the XSUAA Service, the approuter configuration are mainly from this [video](https://www.youtube.com/watch?v=Jbq6zaKEUyY) from SAP Developers Youtube Channel, where Nico Schoenteich explains very well, how to conifg the approuter, and I highly recommend you to watch it, but the tutorial that he did is for UI5 application, so I had to make some adjustments to make it work for a react app.
+Welcome to this tutorial where I'll try to explain the best that I can how to deploy a React app to SAP BTP using the XSUAA Service, the approuter configuration are mainly from this [video](https://www.youtube.com/watch?v=Jbq6zaKEUyY) from SAP Developers Youtube Channel, where Nico Schoenteich explains very well, how to config the approuter, and I highly recommend you to watch it, but the tutorial that he did is for UI5 application, so I had to make some adjustments to make it work for a react app.
 # Prerequisites

 * [Basic Understanding of SAP BTP](https://help.sap.com/docs/btp/sap-business-technology-platform/btp-basic-platform-concepts?locale=en-US)